e-Commerce Site Search – Quantitative benefits

 Posted on January 11, 2017 by

-One of the services we offer at Tagalys, is Personalized search for ecommerce.
+One of the services we offer at Tagalys is a Personalized search for e-commerce.
 Interested already – SIGNUP NOW, join a free plan or a free trial to know whats best for you.

 This is the ability to showcase unique, relevant and accurate search results for each visitor that are personally relevant.
-The reason we stress on personalized search is because its impact on business metrics.
+The reason we stress on personalized search is because of its impact on business metrics.
 All our clients ask us how much of an upliftment in buy conversion can be expected from Tagalys search.
-Truth is we do not control that directly, but we do control conversion to product discovery, that leads to uplift in buy conversion rate and that on average has lead to an increase of over 100% in buy conversion rate.
+Truth is we do not control that directly, but we do control conversion to product discovery, that leads to uplift in buy conversion rate.
 So what metrics do we directly or indirectly influence?

 - Bounce: Tagalys will reduce the bounce rate for visitors who search due to the quality of search results

 - Product views: There will be an increase in product views as product thumbnails shown in results are personally relevant to each user and not standardized for the entire site.

 - Listing page to View Conversion rate: Our goal is to ensure more visitors view products.
 There is a direct correlation to product views and conversion rate, especially for visitors who search.
 More the product views per visitor, higher the buy conversion rate.
 Our primary goal at Tagalys is to improve this conversion rate as that is what our engine has control over.

 - Order value: We have noticed a 20% to 40% improvement in order value or basket value, with personalized search.